-- Placed in a way so as not to conflict with transit operations - May necessitate additional sidewalk/ boulevard space
+Placed in a way so as not to conflict with transit operations

 - The shelters and other street furniture should not impede sightlines for pedestrians waiting to cross at a crosswalk. - Transit zone design for LRT, BRT, and Commuter Rail stations should adhere to the Regional Transitway Guidelines.